-This April our team of “five” Judith, Julia, Blanca, Tom and myself decided to discover not so explored far-western corner of Nepal.
-I remember as one of my friends in Berlin knowing our intentions said: “If you want to see Real Nepal, go to the Far West of the country”.
+This past April, our team of five: Judith, Tom, Julia, Blanca, and myself decided to discover the relatively unexplored far western corner of Nepal.
+I recall how, on hearing of our intentions, one of my friends in Berlin said, “If you want to see the Real Nepal, go to the far west of the country.”
 No sooner said than done.

-Dhangadhi was the first place in Nepal after we crossed the border.
-Here in Dhangadhi we met Ashish and Deepak from Tourism Development Society (www.farwestnepal.org).
-It is a local non-governmental organization, which focuses on marketing of unexplored destinations and supporting local communities through sustainable tourism development in the region.
-They helped to organize accommodation in the villages and the vehicle.
+Dhangadhi was our first destination in Nepal after we crossed India-Nepal border.
+There we met Ashish and Deepak from the Tourism Development Society (www.farwestnepal.org), a local non-governmental organization focusing on marketing unexplored destinations and supporting local communities through sustainable tourism development in the region.
+They helped to organize accommodation in the villages and a vehicle.

-Our main target in the far-western Nepal was the visit to Khaptad National Park (KPN).
+Our main goal in the far west was to visit the Khaptad National Park (KPN).
 The huge plateau of the KPN is located at altitude of 3000m above sea level.
-The tourism activities are still limited in the region, but are the additional incomes for communities living in the buffer zone of the Park.
-The villagers of Baglekh, Jingrana, Silgadhi are trying to make their efforts to welcome the first tourists offering food and accommodation.
+While tourism activities are still limited in the region, they provide additional incomes for communities living in the buffer zone of the park.
+The villagers of Baglekh, Jingrana, and Silgadhi are striving to welcome the first tourists by offering them food and accommodation.
 They are happy to share their unique culture with curious travelers.

-First we drove through the plain jungles of Terai (flatland in Nepal), then through the hilly sub-alpine forest, and the last hours of our drive we could feel the chilly wind from the Himalayas.
-We reached Silgadhi.
-In the 13th century here was Doti Kingdom known as Kindom of Raika.
-They were famous for their wars of conquest and brave warriors.
-Today on the market place we witnessed the dance with swords.
-It is spectacular performance with 40 dancers.
-Forty swords were drawing their lines in the air through the synchronous, proud and graceful movements of dancers who as forty warriors brought us to the times of conquests and kings of Raika.
+After setting off from Dhangadhi, we first drove through the plain jungles of Terai (flatland in Nepal), then through the hilly sub-alpine forest, and during the last hours of our drive, we could feel the chilly wind from the Himalayas.
+After travelling 200 km, we reached Silgadhi, which was home in the 13th century to the Doti Kingdom known as the Kingdom of Raika.
+The Raikas were famous for their wars of conquest and brave warriors.
+So, it was perhaps not surprising to witness the so-called Hudka Dance with swords on the marketplace there.
+It is a spectacular performance with forty dancers, who with forty swords drew lines in the air and with their synchronous, proud, and graceful movements embodied forty warriors and brought us back to the times of conquest of the kings of Raika.